 Born in Lissa, Reichsgau Wartheland, Germany (Leszno, Poland) as Peter Brodbeck, Lindbergh grew up in Duisburg.
 Before enrolling at the Berlin Academy of Fine Arts in the early 1960’s, he worked a window dresser working in a local department store.
 He actively sought out van Gogh’s won inspirations (rather than painting the mandatory themes such as portraits and landscapes taught in various art schools), and inspired by the work of the Dutch master, Lindbergh moved to Arles for almost a year before embarking on a journey hitchhiking through North Africa and Spain.
 Influenced by Joseph Kosuth and the Conceptual movement, he later studied free painting at the College of Art in Krefeld, where he was invited to present is work at the renowned avant-garde Galerie Denise René - Hans Mayer in 1969, before his graduation.
 Lindbergh’s focus shifted towards photography after moving to Düsseldorf in 1971, where he spent the next two years working as an assistant to German photographer Hans Lux.
 In 1973, the artist opened his own studio.
 Over time, he became quite well known in his native country and joined Stern along with other photographers such as Guy Bourdin, Helmut Newton, and Hans Feurer.
 In 1988, while working on a story for American Vogue, the artist made an iconic photograph that included Estelle Lefébure, Karen Alexander, Rachel Williams, Linda Evangelista, Tatjana Patitz and Christy Turlington.
 However, Grace Mirabella, the magazine’s editor at the time, was not impressed.
 In a lucky turn of events (lucky for Lindberg, at least), Mirabella was sacked quickly after, and Anna Wintour took over, promptly choosing Lindbergh to shoot her first cover.
 Michaela Bercu, an Israeli model, was chosen to feature the cover and the way he captured her was a clear signal of the change that began in Vogue itself, but also in the fashion world.
 She is laughing, her eyes squinting in the sun.
 If she is wearing make-up, it is minimal.
 Her midriff, below a bejeweled Christian Lacroix top, is bare, and she is wearing jeans.

-His most recent solo show, A Different View on Fashion Photography, will be on display from September 16, 2016, until February 12, 2017, at Kunsthal Rotterdam.
-The exhibition shares its name with his latest book, which covers the story of the beginning of a new fashion era and a new understanding of female beauty.
-Speaking of his artistic approach, there is an undeniable personal nature to Lindbergh’s photography – his focus on the eyes of his subjects, on their energy, the way in which women blossom under his lens – that reaches for a kind of beauty that exists beyond the surface.
+His solo show, A Different View on Fashion Photography, on display at Kunsthal Rotterdam in 2016 and 2017, shared its name with his book, which covers the story of the beginning of a new fashion era and a new understanding of female beauty.
+Speaking of his artistic approach, there is an undeniable personal nature to Lindbergh’s photography - his focus on the eyes of his subjects, on their energy, the way in which women blossom under his lens - that reaches for a kind of beauty that exists beyond the surface.
 What differentiates this particular show from the previous ones is the fact that it is organized by the artist’s influences and obsessions: dance, cinema, conceptual art, fashion, supermodels, and even UFOs.
 And what makes his work distinctive is a simple fact – Peter Lindbergh does not believe in any one standard of beauty.
 “He empowers women with his lens.
 He believes in pluralistic beauty and cherishes what he calls “traces of life.”
 Wrinkles, different body shapes, and life stories are important to him.
 He is inspired by people, not at all by their social status and their fortune or level of fame.”
-There is also a sense of timelessness to his images, as Thierry-Maxime Loriot (a curator of the exhibition and the author of the book’s essay – introduction) explained in his Vogue interview: “Lindbergh is not attracted to trends at all.
+There is also a sense of timelessness to his images, as Thierry-Maxime Loriot (a curator of the exhibition and the author of the book’s essay - introduction) explained in his Vogue interview: “Lindbergh is not attracted to trends at all.
 He does not go to fashion shows or read fashion magazines on purpose.
 He prefers to create his own world, reference-free.
 So if military looks are in one season, you will never have it in his images!”
 What is amazing about the photographer is, and the book only confirms this – he has remained unwavering in vision.
 There is only his largely monochrome simplicity, his penchant for realism, and above else, his desire to capture the emotional truth of his subjects.
 The process of capturing the invisible part within his subjects is Lindbergh’s ultimate goal as a photographer.

 Featured image: Peter Lindbergh – portrait – photo credits Ward Ivan Rafik